5 reasons to take Winter Trans-Siberian Railway Tour

 You may say this is all poetry and romance and you may even not believe us that we Russian people spend much time outdoors, but in fact even in the coldest months city life goes on, people enjoy outdoor activities and winter sports.

-Why take the Trans-Siberian winter train and make such a long train trip across Russia?
+Why plan winter Trans-Siberian Railway tour and make such a long train trip across Russia?

-How long does the Trans-Siberian winter trip take?
+How long does winter Trans-Siberian Railway Tour take?

 Usually, the tour lasts 21 days and it allows you to visit all the must-see places and nature miracles on your way.
 Please read our articles 5 absolute must-stops along the Trans-Siberian Railway and 5 wonders of nature along the Trans-Siberian Railway for inspiration.